eburghar/rconfd/README.md

 ```

 In the `hooks.modified` part of the rconfd config file you can use [`s6-svc`](https://skarnet.org/software/s6/s6-svc.html)
-to signal (here a simple reload) a given service that configuration have changed
+to signal (here a simple reload with `SIGHUP`) a given service that configuration have changed

 ```json
 {